Ford F-Series (second generation)

 The second generation of the Ford F-Series is a series of trucks that was produced by Ford from the 1953 to 1956 model years.
-In line with the previous generation, the F-Series encompassed a wide range of vehicles, ranging from light-duty pickup trucks to heavy-duty commercial vehicles.
-In place of the previous "Bonus-Built" series, Ford now marketed its truck range as the "Triple Economy" series.
+Marketed as the "Triple Economy" series, the second-generation F-Series again encompassed a comprehensive range of vehicles, ranging from light-duty pickup trucks to heavy-duty commercial vehicles.

-To further emphasize the model update, Ford changed the F-Series model nomenclature from a single number to three numbers; subsequently, this system has remained in use on all Ford F-Series trucks to the present day.

-Alongside the naming change, this generation marked several firsts for the F-Series, including an adjustable seat (wide enough for 3 people), power brakes, and the introduction of the Ford-O-Matic automatic transmission as an option.
+This generation saw a revision to the F-Series model nomenclature, shifting from a one-digit model number to a three-digit number; F-100 to F-350.
+This system has remained in use on all Ford F-Series trucks to the present day.
+Alongside the naming change, this generation marked several firsts for the F-Series, including an adjustable seat (wide enough for three people), power brakes, and the introduction of the Ford-O-Matic automatic transmission as an option.
 In line with Ford cars, seat belts were introduced as an option for 1956.

 The second-generation F-Series was produced by Ford at eleven facilities across the United States; Ford Canada marketed the model line under both the F-Series and the Mercury M-Series nameplates.
 Ford of Brazil inaugurated local production with the model line, producing it from 1957 to 1962.

 Model overview

+In its redesign of the Ford F-Series, Ford set out to upgrade the capability of the vehicle line.
+Along with increasing payload capacity, designers redesigned the suspension to improve steering control.
+The cab was widened, bringing a larger windshield and rear window.
+Shortened to a 110-inch wheelbase (from 114 inches), the front axle was moved rearward to further improve turning radius and lower the hoodline.
+A 20-inch-deep cargo bed was introduced; though the width would change, the depth remained the same through the seventh-generation F-Series of 1980.

+1953

+Distinguished by a two-bar grille, the 1953 F-Series internally denoted the 50th anniversary of Ford Motor Company with a commemorative emblem on the steering wheel horn button.
+Alongside a completely redesigned chassis and body, the engine line was in transition, carrying over the 101 hp inline-6 as the standard engine with the optional 100 hp Flathead V8.

+In a one-year-only combination, the Flathead V8 was offered with the newly optional Ford-O-Matic transmission.

+1954

+For 1954, the grille was revised, introducing a single slanted design between the headlamps.
+The powertrain lineup saw further change; along with a newly enlarged 223 cubic-inch inline-6 base engine (increased to 115 hp), the Flathead V8 (which made its debut in the 1939 Mercury) was discontinued.
+Again using a 239 cubic-inch displacement, the overhead-valve 130 hp Y-Block V8 brought a significant increase in power output.
+The availability of Ford-O-Matic was expanded from the F-100 to F-250 and F-350 trucks.